EU-US AND SWISS-US PRIVACY SHIELD

 This Policy applies to all Personal Data described in this Policy that is transferred by or on behalf of ABB’s parent corporation, affiliates, customers, prospects, partners, vendors or suppliers from countries in the EU, EEA, or Switzerland to ABB in the United States.

 “EU Directive” is the EU comprehensive privacy legislation, Directive 95/46/EC on Data Protection, that became effective on October 25, 1998 and the Swiss Federal Act on Data Protection that became effective June 19, 1992.
-The Directive requires that transfers of personal data take place only to non-EU countries that provide an “adequate” level of privacy protection.
+On May 25, this Directive was replaced with the General Data Protection Regulation, known as (“GDPR”).
+The GDPR requires transfers of personal data take place only to non-EU countries that provide an “adequate” level of privacy protection.

 “Swiss Act” is the Swiss Federal Act on Data Protection that became effective June 19, 1992.
 Like the Directive, it requires that transfers of personal data take place only to non-Swiss countries that provide an “adequate” level of privacy protection.